QuickBooks Blog

 3. Tax accounting

-The Internal Revenue Code regulates tax accounting, helping businesses stay compliant with tax regulations, understand their tax liabilities, and avoid penalties.
+The Internal Revenue Code (IRS) regulates tax accounting, helping businesses stay compliant with tax regulations, understand their tax liabilities, and avoid penalties.
 Tax accountants help businesses, individuals, and other organizations prepare their tax returns and make tax payments.

-Some of a tax accountant’s responsibilities include:
+Some of a tax accountant’s responsibilities include

 • Reviewing financial statements